Rookout/docs/docs/sample-applications.md

     - **Reproduce:** Add a task with special characters.
 All these characters should not be saved.
     - **Debug:**
         1. In the Rookout app, open the file `/src/services/todos.js`
-        2. At lines 14 and 73 we see that the title passes the function `utils.cleanString(...)` - Let's add a `Snapshot` to the end of the function in file `/src/services/utils.js`.
+        2. At lines 14 and 73 we see that the title passes the function `utils.cleanString(...)` - Let's add a __Snapshot__ Breakpoint to the end of the function in file `/src/services/utils.js`.
         3. Try to add a task with some of these characters to get the frame.
         4. We can see that after using this function, on line 3 these characters are being found and replaced by regex.
 We found the source of the issue.
         ```javascript